Skip to content

 image

 With the Spring-GraphQL integration, a user can write code with both the DGS programming model and/or the Spring-GraphQL programming model.
 A GraphQL query comes in through WebMVC/WebFlux/RSocket, which Spring-GraphQL now handles.
-The representation of the schema (a GraphQLSchema from graphql-java) is created by the DGS framework, and used by both the DGS and Spring GraphQL components.
-Spring GraphQL's ExecutionGraphQLService now handles the actual query execution, while the DGS QueryExecutor becomes a proxy on top of ExecutionGraphQLService so that existing test code continues to work.
+The representation of the schema (a GraphQLSchema from graphql-java) is created by the DGS framework, and used by both the DGS and Spring for GraphQL components.
+Spring for GraphQL's ExecutionGraphQLService now handles the actual query execution, while the DGS QueryExecutor becomes a proxy on top of ExecutionGraphQLService so that existing test code continues to work.

 image